The Motor Vehicle Exemption: Can You Keep Your Car in Chapter 7 Bankruptcy?

 The motor vehicle exemption helps you keep your car, truck, motorcycle, or van in Chapter 7 bankruptcy by protecting equity in a vehicle.

-It's also important to understand why you can't file for bankruptcy on a car loan and keep the car without paying as agreed.
-Because if you don't pay what's owed, the lender can use its lien rights to repossess your vehicle.
+But that's not the only qualification you must meet.
+You can't file for bankruptcy on a car loan and keep the car without paying as agreed.
+If you don't pay the amount owed, the lender can use its lien rights to repossess your vehicle.

 How to Keep a Car Using Chapter 7 Bankruptcy Exemptions

-You don't lose everything you own when filing for bankruptcy.
-You keep "exempt" property that you'll need to work and maintain a household.
-Exempt property varies by state, but most people retain household furnishings, a retirement account, some equity in a house and car, and more.
+You don't lose everything you own when filing for Chapter 7 bankruptcy.
+You can keep "exempt" property needed to maintain employment and a household.
+Exempt property varies by state, but most people retain household furnishings, a retirement account, some home and car equity, and other necessary items.

-In Chapter 7, you'll lose nonexempt property—things you can't protect with an exemption.
-The bankruptcy trustee who manages your case will sell your nonexempt property and distribute the money to creditors.
+In Chapter 7, you'll lose assets you can't protect with an exemption, known as "nonexempt property."
+The Chapter 7 bankruptcy trustee will sell your nonexempt property and distribute the money to creditors.
+Learn more about protecting property with bankruptcy exemptions.

 Calculating Whether You Can Keep a Car After Filing Chapter 7 Bankruptcy